 Bancorp 34, Inc. and CBOA Financial, Inc. Agree to Combine to Create the Largest Community Bank Headquartered in Arizona

-SCOTTSDALE, Ariz. , April 27, 2023 /PRNewswire/ -- Bancorp 34, Inc. BCTF ("BCTF"), the holding company of Bank 34, and CBOA Financial, Inc. CBOF ("Commerce"), the holding company of Commerce Bank of Arizona, today jointly announced the signing of a definitive merger agreement to combine and form the second largest bank headquartered in Arizona.
+SCOTTSDALE, <April 27>, 2023 -- Bancorp 34, Inc. (OTCQB: BCTF) (“BCTF”), the holding company of Bank 34, and CBOA Financial, Inc. (OTCPK: CBOF) (“Commerce”), the holding company of Commerce Bank of Arizona, today jointly announced the signing of a definitive merger agreement to combine and form the second largest bank headquartered in Arizona.

 Under the terms of the definitive merger agreement, Commerce shareholders will receive 0.24 shares of BCTF common stock for each share of Commerce common stock they own.
 Based on BCTF’s stock price of $11.25 as of market close on April 26, 2023, the price per share for Commerce shareholders would be $2.70, or approximately $28 million in aggregate deal value.
 The value of the per share consideration received by Commerce shareholders will rise and fall based on the value of BCTF shares.
 BCTF shareholders will own approximately 65%, and Commerce shareholders will own approximately 35%, of the pro forma company.